netropy/fpintro/ch4_1_recursive_calls.md

   ...
 ```

-Function `increase` keeps calling itself while reserving space for the call's result (to be later incremented); since the function never returns from a call, the execution aborts when (stack) memory becomes exhausted (`StackOverflowError`):
+Function `increase` keeps re-calling itself while reserving space for the call's result (to be later incremented); since the function never returns from a call, the execution aborts when (stack) memory becomes exhausted (`StackOverflowError`):

 ```
 --> increase(n=2)